mesutrk95/cute-emojies-modal/README.md

 A fun and customizable modal package for React, letting you easily add emoji-based confirmation dialogs to your app!

+Check out the [live demo](https://codesandbox.io/p/sandbox/cute-emojites-modal-example-l6m32v) of the modal in action.

 ## Installation

 You can install the package via **yarn** or **npm**: